jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 ```
 How to solve the problem?

-A18: If you are using python and f2py from PSI4 package, rather than python from Anaconda Python 3, you may encounter this PySCF error.
-One possible solution is to comment PSI4 variables and write this variable export PSI4=… (see Section 2.2.3).
-Then exit the terminal and re-login, and you now you are using your previous python, e.g. Anaconda Python 3.
-Next you should run make distclean and make all to re-compile MOKIT.
+A18: If you are using python and f2py from PSI4 package, rather than python from
+Anaconda Python 3, you may encounter this PySCF error.
+One possible solution is
+to comment PSI4 variables and write this variable `export PSI4=...` (see Section 2.2.3).
+Then exit the terminal and re-login, and you now you are using your previous python,
+e.g. Anaconda Python 3.
+Next you should run make distclean and make all to re-compile
+MOKIT.

 Q19: Is it possible that `automr` takes more (computational) time than that by manually doing multi-reference computations (by chemical intuition, manual inspection, etc) ?